fer-aguirre/fer-aguirre/README.md

 ## Hi there! 👋

 I work at the intersection of computational social science and journalism to tell stories with the help of data.
-My research is oriented around topics related to artificial intelligence, automation, data analysis and algorithms applied to investigative journalism.
+My research is oriented around topics related to artificial intelligence, automation and data analysis applied to investigative journalism.

 ### About me
 - 💻 Data analysis at [Data Crítica](https://datacritica.org/)